AP FACT CHECK: Trump claims a steady hand with Mueller

-WASHINGTON — President Donald Trump on Thursday credited himself with a steady hand in dealing with special counsel Robert Mueller's investigation, despite publicly toying with the idea of firing Mueller and denouncing the probe repeatedly as a "witch hunt."
+WASHINGTON — President Donald Trump has credited himself with a steady hand in dealing with special counsel Robert Mueller's investigation, despite publicly toying with the idea of firing Mueller and denouncing the probe repeatedly as a "witch hunt."

 At one level, the White House indeed appears to have been "cooperative," as Trump stated.